shom-fr/xoa/ROADMAP.rst

 Interpolations
 --------------

-The :mod:`fortran interpolation routines <xoa._interp>` are implemented.
+The :mod:`low level interpolation routines <xoa.interp>` are accelarated with numba.
-Calling python routines such as :func:`xoa.regrid.regrid1d` still have to be implemented.
-The interpolation engine must always be these xoa fortran routines by default because they fulfill all basic requirements.
-One can however imagine the possibility of using scipy's abilities when it is appropriate to do so.
+They are designed to provide efficient and pure numeric routines to perform interpolations that are not provided by other packages because of the complex ocean coordinates.
+The :func:`xoa.regrid` module is intended to provide routines that help calling the low level routines with xarray data and coordinates.

 Graphics
 --------